Understanding the Ohio franchise tax

 For businesses registered in Ohio or considering foreign registration, this tax restructuring significantly changed compliance requirements.
 Companies with operations in Ohio should ensure their registered agent is informed about these tax obligations, as they affect both domestic and foreign-registered entities.

-Though Ohio's franchise tax ended in 2014, several important issues remain relevant for businesses that operated in Ohio before the repeal.
-These legacy matters require attention and proper management:
+Though Ohio's franchise tax ended in 2014, several important issues remain relevant for businesses that operated in Ohio before the repeal:

-• Refund claims: Businesses can still recover overpayments from pre-2014 years, subject to time limitations.
+• Refund claims: Businesses can still recover overpayments from pre-2014 years, subject to Ohio's specific time limits.

 • Audit exposure: Ohio can still audit historical periods related to franchise tax filings.